Multiplicity of Massive stars in the Milky Way (M3W). I. Project description, UNWIND, application to GLS 11 448, and DIB catalog: Sample application: GLS [detect-all] 11448 (= LS III +46 11)

 After spectral disentangling, the spectrum of each component was analysed independently following the methodology described in \citet{Holgetal25b}.
 The effective temperature (\Teff) and surface gravity (\logg) were derived through quantitative spectroscopic analysis using a grid of FASTWIND stellar atmosphere models \citep{Santetal97,Pulsetal05} and the IACOB-GBAT fitting tool \citep{SimDetal11d}, while projected rotational velocities (\vsini) were determined with IACOB-BROAD following the Fourier-transform and goodness-of-fit approach described by \citet{SimDHerr07,SimDHerr14}.
 In both cases, the analysis was based on the \ion{N}{v}~$\lambda 4603.74$ line.
-We used the Berkeley~90 distance of \citet{Maizetal22b} and the extinction parameters of \citet{MaizBarb18}.
+We used the Berkeley~90 distance of \citet{Maizetal22b} and the extinction parameters of \citet{MaizBarb18}, determined by fitting the optical-NIR photometry of GLS~\num[detect-all]{11448} to the SED grid of \citet{Maiz13a} with the CHORIZOS code \citep{Maiz04c} and the extinction-law family of \citet{Maizetal14a}.
 Stellar radii ($R$), luminosities ($L$), and spectroscopic luminosities ($\mathcal{L}=\Teff^4/g$, \citealt{LangKudr14,deBuetal24a}) and masses (\Mspec) were derived using standard relations involving the synthetic flux of the best-fitting FASTWIND model \citep{Kudr80,Holg19}.
 The surface gravity was corrected for centrifugal acceleration following \citet{Herretal92} and \citet{Repoetal04}.
 Uncertainties in the final fundamental parameters were estimated through Monte Carlo propagation of the errors in the spectroscopic and photometric quantities.
 To calculate the evolutionary initial masses (\Mevol) and ages, we used the 3-D grid of stellar models of \citet{Maiz13a} which for massive stars is based on the Geneva evolutionary tracks without rotation \citep{LejeScha01}.
 The masses were computed from the real luminosity instead of from the spectroscopic luminosity, as the distance and extinction are more precisely determined than the gravities, which is also the reason why the \Mspec\ uncertainties are larger than those of \Mevol.
 Our results include the effect of the correlated nature of the derived quantities and were compared with the Bonnsai tool \citep{Schnetal16}, which uses the alternative Bonn evolutionary tracks, with an agreement better than one sigma.

 The parameters listed in Table~\ref{stellarparameters} confirm the results of the spectral classification in the sense that the two components are very similar, to the point that all results are within half a sigma of either uncertainty.
 The \Teff\ uncertainties are relatively large because for very early spectral subtypes the \ion{He}{i} lines used in our procedure become very weak \citep{Walbetal02b}.
 In order to improve them a future analysis should use nitrogen lines instead.